ethandmd/dawn-patrol/ROADMAP.md

 ## Logs
 ### 12/15
 I skipped a few log entries.
 Never got the running clock to work properly.
 Tried running the clock in one thread and accepting user input on a different thread.
 Had some issues with synchronization.
+Additionally I ended up not writing a lot of tests.
+I did this to save time so I could meet the deadline, however I think writing tests would have actually saved me time in the long run.
+Lesson learned.

 ### 12/09
 It's late.
 I added a Vertex class, added some more unit tests (still from complete, but it gets the gist), and tweaked